 A Coverdell ESA, formerly known as an Education IRA, is a tax-advantaged savings vehicle designed to help parents pay for the educational expenses of a child under the age of 18.
 It offers several benefits, but it’s not the only option out there.
 We’ll discuss the pros and cons of a Coverdell ESA to help you decide if it’s the right move for you and your family.
-If you need some hands-on help in planning to save for your child’s education, check out SmartAsset’s financial advisor matching tool to get paired up with an expert who suits your particular needs.
+If you need some hands-on help in planning to save for your child’s education, check out SmartAsset’s financial advisor matching tool to get paired up with advisors who serve your area.

 Like the 529 plan, a Coverdell ESA is a common college savings account.
 But unlike 529s, Coverdell ESAs allow you to invest in virtually the entire securities world.
 You can build a portfolio with stocks, bonds, mutual funds and more.
 With a 529 plan, you’re limited to the investment options in the plan sponsored by the state you choose.

 Your investments in a Coverdell ESA grow tax-free.
 Your withdrawals will also be protected from taxation as long as you use them on qualified educational expenses such as tuition, mandatory fees and course-required textbooks.

 The annual contribution limit for a Coverdell ESA is $2,000.
 However, contribution rules work similarly to those of a 401(k) plan.
 So you can technically make your annual contribution up to the tax deadline of the following year.
 In other words, you have until April 15, 2023 to reach your maximum contribution for 2022.